-3 Credits • Fall • HU/hu • CC-CT
+3 Credits ■ Fall ■ HU/hu ■ CC-CT

-A descriptive survey of painting, sculpture and architecture from ancient Egypt through the Gothic period.
+A descriptive survey of painting, sculpture, and architecture from ancient Egypt through the Gothic period.
 The religious and mythical character of the arts in ancient societies is emphasized.
 Lectures and discussions are illustrated by slides and visual materials.
 An art background is not required.
-Skills prerequisite: ENG-020 and ENG-060.
+Skills prerequisites: ENG-020 and ENG-090.